Tyrrrz/CliWrap/Readme.md

     .ExecuteBufferedAsync(Encoding.ASCII, Encoding.UTF8);
 ```

 This approach works really well when you want to run a command and also get the output.
 However, be careful as some CLIs may produce a lot of output and it might be inefficient to store it all in-memory.
 Additionally, stdout and stderr streams are not necessarily limited to text and can potentially contain binary data.
-In those more complicated scenarios, it's better to build commands using CliWrap's [piping](#piping) feature instead.
+For those more complicated scenarios, it's better to build commands using CliWrap's [piping](#piping) feature instead.

-### Configuring arguments and other options
+### Configuring commands

-With the help of CliWrap's fluent interface and many overloads, it's really easy to configure various options related to command execution.
-For example, here are the different ways you can specify command line arguments:
+With the help of CliWrap's fluent interface and multiple overloads, it's really easy to configure various options related to command execution.
+For example, here are some of the ways you can specify command line arguments:

 ```csharp
 // Set arguments directly (no formatting, no escaping)